mega-stoffel/Gig-Blog-Addons/README.md

 #### with Parameter

+- gb_latestPost2
+This function returns a link and/or the band of the latest published post.
+Use like [gb_latestPost2 type=band] or [gb_latestPost2 type=link]
 - gb_archive_year
 This function gets an archive of all existing posts for a specified year.
 Use like [gb_archive_year year=2022]